-Cold gas extending up to the virial radius is found also in other works focusing on the thermal properties of the CGM, for simulations run with different codes and different refinement schemes for the CGM gas. \citet{hummels2019impact} pointed out that the abundances of HI and low ionization-potential ions increase, at the expense of high ionization-potential (as OVI), when the CGM is better resolved.
-Indeed, cold HI-bearing gas is found in small and dense clumps, that end up mixed with the hot phase in the low resolution runs.
+Cold gas extending up to the virial radius is also found in other works focusing on the thermal properties of the CGM, for simulations run with different codes and different refinement schemes for the CGM gas. \citet{hummels2019impact} pointed out that the abundances of HI and low ionization potential ions increase, at the expense of high ionization potential (as OVI), when the CGM is better resolved.
+Cold HI-bearing gas is found in small and dense clumps, that end up mixed with the hot phase in the low-resolution runs.
 In a similar fashion, \citet{peeples2019figuring} showed that resolving smaller structures in the CGM generally increases the HI column density. \citet{suresh2019zooming} analyzed two zoom-in simulations, finding that the majority of dense ($n>10^{-3}\,\cc$) gas in the galaxy is cold ($T<10^5$ K) up to $0.6-0.7\,R_{\rm vir}$, with a significant fraction extending up to $R_{\rm vir}$. \citet{nelson2020resolving} resolved individual cold clumps by producing HI and MgII maps for massive halos ($M>10^{13}\,\msun$) in the simulation box TNG50, though the CGM is not explicitly targeted in the refinement criteria.